top of page

 Outback Lamb Shanks

-Is there anything better than a almost falling off the bone lamb shank that has been slowly braised for hours in a deliciously rich dark ale, with the added flavour of smoke..
+Is there anything better than an almost falling off the bone lamb shank that has been slowly braised for hours in a deliciously rich dark ale, with the added flavour of smoke?

-The use Smokey Joe's Outback rub with its blend of Australian bush spices, really takes this dish to another level
+The addition of Smokey Joe's Outback Rub, with its blend of Australian bush spices, really takes this dish up a notch.

 Take care not to touch bone with the tip of the temperature probe or you will get a false reading.